appolia/whatsapp-gateway/README.md

 # whatsapp-gateway
+I am using Seleneum for Opera.
+You can replace by your favourite browser.

 ## read.py
 read.py is an example of reading WhatsApp message for Group and Individual
 1) Read the group name